 We’re just finishing the first phase of Hidden Voice really -and we’ve realised we’ve got a lot of room to grow with the project.

-For tickets to the upcoming Hidden Voice Tour follow the links below:
+For tickets to upcoming Hidden Voice Tours follow the links below:

-Sounds like this festival - Leeds college of music 13th March 2018
+Sounds like this festival – Leeds college of music Various dates

 Liverpool – FACT 13th April 2018